Amaziah

 About Amaziah

-Amaziah, the son of Joash, reigned as the king of Judah from approximately 796 to 767 BCE.
-His reign is documented in 2 Kings 14:1-20 and 2 Chronicles 25:1-28, offering insights into his character, his successes, and his failures.
+Amaziah was the son of Joash and reigned as the king of Judah from approximately 796 BC to 767 BC.
+His reign is documented in 2 Kings 14:1-20 and 2 Chronicles 25:1-28, providing insights into his character, successes, and failures.
+Amaziah's narrative is a complex tapestry of obedience and disobedience, reflecting broader themes of covenant faithfulness and divine justice that permeate the biblical narrative.

 Explore Amaziah in Context